narderlevonian/djinn-plymouth/README.md

 ## Manual Installation

-If you prefer an manual installation, you can first copy the 'djinn' directory to the plymouth themes folder:
+If you would rather perform a manual installation, start by copying the 'djinn' directory into the plymouth themes folder:

 ```
 sudo cp -r djinn /usr/share/plymouth/themes/
 ```

-Select your installation method based on your system's needs:
+Afterwards, choose your installation method according to the requirements of your system:

 **Method 1.
 Using `update-alternatives`**